swaniejuhng/swaniejuhng.github.io/_pages/etc.md

 ## Classical Music

 I like listening to classical music.
 I've been getting requests from several friends to recommend pieces for beginners to listen to, so here it is:
-1. My selection is heavily biased towards piano music 😆
-2. I cannot guarantee that these pieces are easy to listen to, but you'll find charm in them if you invest enough time ❤️

 * Chopin
     * [Andante spianato et Grande polonaise brilliante](https://youtu.be/AO6k_ipgEsI)